MamadovZaki/dotNet/README.md

 # C# Notebook #

-This repo is designed to discuss important and complex topic in C#.
+This repo is designed to discuss important and complex topics in C#.
 It may also include some general notes or best practices to improve C# programs.

-Topic are devided into branches, each branch includes multiple commits, each a commit discuss subtopics.
+Topic are divided into branches, each branch includes multiple commits, each commit discuss a subtopic.